UniversalDependencies/docs/validation.md

 title:  'Universal Dependencies --- validation runs prior to the v1.2 release'
 ---

+# Validation status as of {{site.data.validation.updated}}

 This page is automatically generated and contains validation runs for the data of all languages which have been marked for the November 2015 release.
 This page is updated every few hours.

 If you don't see your language on this list: